cis5710/cis5710-homework/hw0-riscv/README.md

 The ASCII string you need to convert is located in memory starting at address 0x2000.

 When learning RV assembly, you may find this [RV interpreter website](https://www.cs.cornell.edu/courses/cs3410/2019sp/riscv/interpreter/) to be helpful.
-It doesn't understand all RV instructions or assembler syntax, but it can be useful to see how a small code snippet works.
+It doesn't understand all RV instructions or the full assembler syntax, but it can be useful to see how a small code snippet works.

 ### Test your code

 The `make run` command will run your program under spike, displaying the input string beforehand and afterwards.
 This is the command we will use to test your code.

-You should also try other strings than the one we've provided to **make sure your program works for all of the printable ASCII characters** (decimal values 32-126).
+You should try other strings than the one we've provided to **make sure your program works for all of the printable ASCII characters** (decimal values 32-126).

 ### Submit your code

 Submit your `uppercase.S` file on Gradescope.